alexandrelheinen/vector-view/README.md

 This plugin is set up to use the icub-gazebo model that can be found on [its official git repository] (https://github.com/robotology-playground/icub-gazebo), and copies of used models are saved on **models** folder.
 Those models were already set up with contact sensor as needed.
 Furthermore, any name logic or model reference are based on the given model standards.

-**VectorGUI** (or binary vectorGUI) is an extern application that allows to spawn objects during Gazebo simulation and displays contacts informations retrieved from VectorView.
+**VectorGUI** (or binary vectorGUI) is an extern application that allows to spawn objects during Gazebo simulation, displays contacts informations retrieved from VectorView and a real-time plot of (filtered) force magnitude.

 #### Some name rules to the plugin ####
 The name of the contact sensor must be "LINK_NAME_contact".
 For instance if you set it at the "l_hand" link, your contact sensor should be "l_hand_contact".
 Anyway be free to change this rule to something more intelligent.

-Moreover, all the output data concerning the contact forces' history will be saved at the "history_ROBOT_NAME_iCub_LINK_NAME.txt" file and can be plotted and afterwards analyzed from **scilab scripts**.
+Even if force magnitude is plotted in real-ime, all output data concerning the contact forces' history will be saved at the "history_ROBOT_NAME_iCub_LINK_NAME.txt" file and can be plotted and afterwards analyzed from **scilab scripts**.

 ## Dependencies ##